conorgilmer/electionanalysis/bounce/README.md

 ##AV - Alternative Vote
 Use in Australia, and anumber of other juristicions, and defeated in a Referendum in the UK.
 Is another attempt at providing a proportional system of voting.

+#To do
++convert pages to bootstrap
++use mysqli to read in the data for php7